Skip to main content

 Breaktime for Nursing Mothers

 Federal law requires employers to provide reasonable break time for an employee to express breast milk for her nursing child for one year after the child’s birth each time whenever the employee has a need to express the milk as part of the Fair Labor Standards Act of 2010 (Section 7 of the FLSA).
 Employers are also required to provide a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by an employee to express breast milk.
-It has been updated with the passage of the PUMP Act, see below.
+It has been updated with the passage of the Providing Urgent Maternal Protections (PUMP) for Nursing Mothers Act, which went into effect April 28, 2023.
+The PUMP Act amended Breaktime for Nursing Mothers and provides workers with the right to breaktime and space to pump breast milk at work to workers who were previously excluded, such as teachers or nurses.
+The PUMP Act also clarifies pumping time must be paid if an employee is not completely relieved from duty and makes it possible for workers to file a lawsuit to seek monetary remedies in the event their employer fails to comply.
+The federal Wage and Hour Division enforces Breaktime for Nursing Mothers, including the amendments to it made by the PUMP Act.

 For more information, please visit: https://www.dol.gov/agencies/whd/nursing-mothers